-Our annual Fermentation Festival is going virtual this year!
-Join Earth Scouts! for our 10-week Fall Fermentation Festival, featuring local Illinois Valley & Southern Oregon mentors sharing their knowledge on all things fermentation.
+Our annual Fermentation Festival aired virtually in 2021 via our new Earth Scouts!
+Program!
+This 10 episode Fall Fermentation Festival, features local Illinois Valley & Southern Oregon mentors sharing their knowledge on all things fermentation.
 Learn how to make your own probiotic drinks, kimchi, pickles, miso, wine, sourdough, cheese, soil amendments, and more!
-Videos will air RIGHT HERE on the Spiral Living Center website every Friday at 4PM PST in October and November.
+All videos are available for purchasing ans viewing right here on the Spiral Living Center website.
 Each pre-recorded video comes with an educational PDF for at-home learning.
 Watch at your own pace with your family and follow along in your own kitchen or garden.
 To get a free taste of our series, enjoy our “teaser” video below: Fermentation for the Mind, Body, and Soul with Jerry Allen.

-The series is available at $5 per video or $45 for the entire series!
+The 10 episode series is available at $5 per video or $45 for the entire series!.

 Ready for a taste of our series? in our teaser clip → Fermentation for the Mind, Body, & Soul, Jerry Allen from Thistledown Orchards explains why fermentation is good for your overall health.
 Jerry joins us in our first episode, “Introduction to Fermentation”…